gerald1248/stateful-kubernetes-slides/deck/all-slides.md

      #-------+-------------------------------------------+-------#
              |                                           |
-Note that this is not "Hudson"       First-party operator by Confluent UI requires VMware Octant with       One alternative is the RabbitMQ ocant-jx plugin                      Cluster Operator
+Note that this is not "Hudson"       First-party operator by Confluent UI requires VMware Octant with       One promising alternative is the octant-jx plugin                     RabbitMQ Cluster Operator

 [w]: {"a2s:delref": true, "fill": "#fff", "fillStyle": "solid"}
 [p]: {"a2s:delref": true, "fill": "#ef5ba1", "fillStyle": "solid", "strokeStyle": "#000"}